 The purpose of education at Lehigh Valley Zoo is to inspire and cultivate an informed community of conservation stewards.
 Participation in a Zoo education program is a proven way to get children excited about science and environmental education has also been proven to positively impact literacy and math skills.
 The Zoo provides a unique and highly valuable learning experience; Zoo grounds are truly a living classroom where science comes to life and students of all ages can actually experience science first-hand!
 Lehigh Valley Zoo provides students and guests with a Smart Fun worldwide safari in their own backyard - to see animals up close, to watch them, to realize how alike we are in many ways, to understand them, and to appreciate them.

-During the Zoo’s 2013 season, over 135,000 guests visited Lehigh Valley Zoo and over 35,000 students participated in our formal conservation education programs.
-With a focus on science, technology, engineering and math (STEM) in conjunction with conservation, the Zoo’s Education Department provides innovative programs aligned to meet Common Core Standards, Pennsylvania Assessment Anchors and Eligible Content taught by a team of highly skilled conservation educators for Pre-K through 12th grade.
+During calendar year 2014, over 175,000 guests visited Lehigh Valley Zoo and over 35,000 students participated in our formal conservation education programs.
+With a focus on science, technology, engineering and math (STEM) in conjunction with conservation, the Zoo's Education Department provides innovative programs aligned to meet Common Core Standards, Pennsylvania Assessment Anchors and Eligible Content taught by a team of highly skilled conservation educators for Pre-K through 12th grade.
 In the last ten years, AZA-accredited institutions such as San Diego Zoo, Columbus Zoo, Bronx Zoo, and Lehigh Valley Zoo have formally trained more than 400,000 teachers, supporting science curricula with effective teaching materials and hands-on opportunities.
 Having an immersive experience, like visiting the Zoo, can encourage students to reconsider their role in environmental problems and conservation action and then see themselves as part of the solution.
 100% of the school districts within Lehigh Valley participate in educational programming with the Zoo.
-Lehigh Valley Zoo is listed as an educational improvement organization under the Pennsylvania Department of Community and Economic Development’s Educational Improvement Tax Credit Program (EITC).
+Lehigh Valley Zoo is listed as an educational improvement organization under the Pennsylvania Department of Community and Economic Development's Educational Improvement Tax Credit Program (EITC).

 Lehigh Valley Zoo's EITC Approved Education Programs: